-Mammary tumors in dogs originate in the mammary (or breast) glands and are a common finding in female dogs that are not spayed or spayed after 2 years of age.
+Mammary tumors in dogs are lumps or swelling that occur in the breast glands.
+They are a common finding in female dogs that are not

-Unfortunately, the exact cause of developing mammary tumors is not known but the contributing factors are believed to be hormones (estrogen or progesterone), obesity, & consuming high fat diets.
+Unfortunately, the exact cause of developing breast tumors is not known but the contributing factors are believed to be hormones (estrogen or progesterone), obesity, and consuming high fat diets.
 (See Natural Cancer Cures below.)

 note: Over 50% of female dogs diagnosed with mammary tumors will have more than one growth.